district10/blog/_posts/post-0098-probability-and-statistics.md

         where $t \mapsto t_+^x$ is a truncated power function and the star denotes convolution.
 The lowermost identity above shows in particular
         $\Gamma(\tfrac12) = \sqrt \pi$.
-Some of these identities, e.g. the trigonometric formula, can be applied to deriving the volume of an n-ball in Cartesian coordinates.
+Some of these identities, e.g. the **trigonometric formula**, can be applied to deriving the volume of an n-ball in Cartesian coordinates.

     Euler's integral for the beta function may be converted into an integral over the Pochhammer contour C as